 This course introduces students to both traditional and digital animation.
 Digital animation is taught with a video game workflow focus.
 Students learn about how to use the 12 principles of animation to create dynamic sequences.
 Both Illustrator and Photoshop will be used to create assets for students animating figures, objects and backgrounds.
 Unity is the primary software used for animating 2D objects in this course.
 Foundational skills that are taught through this class are storyboarding, frame by frame animation, motion tweens, camera angles, transitions and audio recording.
-Students will learn about the history of animation and learn techniques by watching select animated clips from films that have contributed to the field. \Assignments must be completed during the art class period due to the supplies needed, demonstration of techniques and in-progress feedback.
+Students will learn about the history of animation and learn techniques by watching select animated clips from films that have contributed to the field.
+Assignments must be completed during the art class period due to the supplies needed, demonstration of techniques and in-progress feedback.

-Prerequisite: Successful completion of Introduction to Digital Arts or Art & Design.
+Prerequisite: Successful completion of one of the following: Introduction to Studio Arts, Introduction to Digital Arts or Art & Design